liuzikai/Maple-Anki-Utility/resource/user-manual.md

 ## Create a Single Entry Manually

 As the name suggests, create a single entry manually by clicking `New` (`Cmd + N`).
+You can edit the subject and press Enter to trigger pronunciation and web query.
 This button is still available when a Kindle/CSV/Things data source is loaded, and the created entry is **not** written back to the source.
 Manually created entries **will** disappear on `Clear` or loading another data source.